 - without cable clamps (right box in photo below)

 For this repair I only needed the box with built-in cable clamps, although I used both types because I happened to have a box without clamps left over from a prior job.
 If you buy a box without clamps or need to bring in wires from another direction, the 1/2″ NM Cable Connectors are necessary to secure the wire in the knockout hole.

 The parts are inexpensive, the electrical box with internal clamps cost $1.19 and a box cover is only 57 cents.

 The steel junction boxes must be grounded but do not include the ground screw, so I bought a 10-pack of #10-32 green ground screws for $1.31.
 The #10-32 ground screw fits the smaller hole near the center of the steel electrical box.

-Knockouts are the many dimpled circles in the box sides.
-To remove a knockout, just hit it near the inner edge with the tip of a screw driver, then bend it back and forth until the disc tab breaks.
+Knockouts are the several dimpled circles in the box sides.
+To remove a knockout, just hit it near the inner edge with the tip of a screw driver then bend it back and forth until the disc tab breaks.

 A box of Romex NM 14/2 electrical wire, wire nuts and cable staples are needed.
 You can buy Romex in 25, 50 and 100 foot length boxes and coils at the home improvement store.
 Copper wire is getting expensive to rising metal prices, so only buy the minimum length of wire needed for your repair.

 I used the following tools in this electrical wire repair job: